-Given the definitions in Section 1 and by relying on your knowledge and expertise, annotate the given set of candidate terms: mark them either as a term, a technology term, or an invalid term.
-Imagine a mind-map1 of the topics in the computational linguistics, would you like to see a given candidate term in this map (For instance as visualized in Figure 1)?
-If the answer is yes, then probably this candidate term is marked as either a valid term or technology term.
+Given the definitions in Section 1 and using your knowledge and expertise, annotate the given set of candidate terms: mark them either as a term, a technology term, or an invalid term.
+Imagine a mind-map1 of the topics in the computational linguistics.
+Would you like to see a given candidate term in this map (for instance, as visualized in Figure 1)?
+If the answer is yes, then this candidate term is probably marked as either a valid term or a technology term.
 Similarly, if you want to build a thesaurus/ontology of concepts in computational linguistics, will you incorporate a given candidate term in this thesaurus/ontology?

-1http://en.wikipedia.org/wiki/Mind_map
+$^{^{1} \}verb|http://en.wikipedia.org/wiki/Mind_map|$

-In the provided tab-separated file, the first column shows the id of candidate terms, second column represent terms' string, and the third column is designated for the annotation mark.
-The annotator marks the third column by 1 for terms, by 2 for technology terms, and by 0 for invalid terms.
-Also note :
+In the provided tab-separated file, the first column shows the id of candidate terms, the second column represent terms' strings, and the third column is designated for the annotation mark.
+The annotator marks the third column with $\bf 1$ for terms, $\bf 2$ for technology terms and $\bf 0$ for invalid terms.
+Also note:

-- ◆ In order to decide whether a given candidate term is valid or invalid or technology term, please refer to the ACL ARC corpus.
-The given text must confirm your understanding. - Please note that technology terms are subset of valid terms.
+- ◆ In order to decide whether a given candidate term is valid or invalid or a technology term, please refer to the ACL ARC corpus.
+The given text must confirm your understanding. - Please note that technology terms are a subset of valid terms.
 This means that if you annotate a candidate term as a technology term, you automatically also annotate it as a valid term. - If you annotate a candidate term (lexical unit) as invalid, this means that the given candidate term has never signified a key concept in the corpus.
-Contrariwise, if you annotate a candidate term as valid or technology term, then it does not guarantee that all the occurrences of the term in the corpus are valid or technology term.
+In contrast, if you annotate a candidate term as valid or a technology term, then it does not guarantee that all the occurrences of the term in the corpus are valid or a technology term.